 Cody’s smile dropped away.

-Finn plopped down on a barstool, signaled the bartender and ordered another beer.
+Finn plopped down on a barstool, signaled the bartender, and ordered another beer.
+The bartender brought it, and Finn wrapped up his tab with him.
 He sat in his thoughts, nursing his beer.
 Should he track down Cody and tell him he’d reconsidered?
 That he’d buy him a beer?
 Ask him to sit down and talk some more?

 Once Zach walked off and it was him and Cody on their own, Cody started to show a side he liked a lot more.
 He should’ve known better than to throw judgments at Cody before talking to him.
-He worked with celebrities and knew what they showed to the public often wasn’t who they really were.
+He knew what celebrities showed to the public often wasn’t who they really were.
 Cody might have a jerk-ish side, but who didn’t?
 And Cody had to guard himself against men who only wanted him for one thing.
-Which, wasn’t that what he was wanting him for too?
+Which, wasn’t that what he was wanting him for, too?

-Or, he was overthinking the whole thing and he just needed to go talk to Cody some more.
+Or, maybe, he was overthinking the whole thing and he needed to go talk to Cody some more.

 Stoned.
-In the fifteen minutes since their conversation, Cody had gotten stoned off his ass.
+In the fifteen minutes since their conversation ended, Cody had gotten stoned off his ass.

 Finn spun back around on the stool, not able to look at the scene any longer.
 He shouldn’t be surprised.
-A lot of porn stars got mixed up in drugs.
-But thinking it was a shame didn’t cover how he felt.
+He’d heard of several adult stars who’d gotten mixed up in drugs.
+Several stars in general, actually.
+He’d been to the parties and after-parties with his clients, and knew all too well what went on at some of them.
+For some celebrities, it was their break from reality, a desperate escape from the pressure of being a public figure.
+It wasn’t any different with these guys, but thinking it was a shame didn’t cover how he felt.
 It was fucking tragic in Cody’s case.

 With two men.